drthisguy/16-Employee-Direcotry/README.md

 # 16-Company-Directory

-A searchable and sortable, employee directory:
+A searchable and sortable, company directory:

 ## Table of contents
 * [General info](#general-info)